CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 contains everything that it is going to be
 <span class="underline">displayed in the browser</span>.
 And on the other side, the
 `<head>` element is all about <span class="underline">meta-information</span>.

 What do I mean when I say "meta-information"?
 In the `<head>` we add info that is important to our page but that we don't necessarily want to display to the users in our website.

-I know this doesn't explain much right now, but you'll understand this better as we go.
+I know this doesn't explain much right now, but you'll understand better as we go.

 ### Displaying our Page in the Browser